eightants/carlos/README.md

 **Generating visualizations**

-There are two ways to do so.
+Navigate to the directory for the visualization you want, e.g. `/taste-clustering`.
+Now you have two options.
-1. Open `spotify-taste-clustering.ipynb` through Jupyter and run the notebook, reading the inner workings step-by-step.
+1. Open the `.ipynb` file through Jupyter and run the notebook, reading the inner workings step-by-step.
-2. Run `datasetup.py` followed by `kmeans.py` to plot those graphs directly in Python.
+2. Follow the readme file in the directory to run the `.py` scripts.

+### About Carlos

+As an extension of the Whisperify app, the naming scheme is also based on the George Michael hit song.
+Carlos was used as it is pronounced similarly to "Careless".